fuwako/mimiuchi/README.md

 ## Special Thanks

-- fuopy for the name, mimiuchi, which lends the name from a project they made long ago!
+- fuopy for the name, mimiuchi, which lends the name from a project that they made long ago!

 ## License